jorgejavierleon/app-test/README.md

 - [] Document the api with postmant

 ## Info
-- The seeders run in 44 seconds and create 300.000 subscribers
+### Fake data
+The app have seeders that poblate the database with 300.000 fake subscribers.
+Depending on the enviroment that run the seeders, the operation may take a while.
+In my machine it took about 45 seconds to complete the oepretation.

+### Emails
-- To see the verification email for the first subscriber in DB go to /mailable
+- To see the verification email that the apps generates when a subscriber register, go to /mailable
 - For the queue jobs I'm using predis.
 It needs to be installed in order to run the worker with php artisan horizon
 - To import subscriber via csv you neet to put the file in /storage/app/subscribers.csv.
 Right now the app chunks the file in groups of 600 to do the insrts at a time
     - The Api endpoint for creating subscribers requires token bearer authentication.
 The token is in the database seeder.